shivamdwivedi1511/fox-news/README.md

 The codebase focuses 👓 on following key things:

-Code structuring, style and comments react + redux
+1.Code structuring, style and comments
+2.react + redux
-Emojis (ofcourse) 😛
+3.Emojis (ofcourse) 😛

 ## To run the project follow the below commands
  1. npm install